1 John 4:2

 Because “love is of God,” the chief way to reflect the heart of the Father is by displaying the love that characterizes Him.
 May we allow His love to reach out to others through us—for love is one of our family trademarks.

 Father, teach me to love with the love of Christ that others might see Your love reflected in my care and concern for them.
 May Your love drive and dominate my responses to life and to others.
-By Bill Crowder (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI. — Reprinted by permission.
-All rights reserved)
+By Bill Crowder (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Love is the family resemblance the world should see in followers of Christ.